jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/device-image-update-orchestration.rst

     For more information about uploading images, see |node-doc|:
     :ref:`Uploading a Device Image <uploading-a-device-image>`.

 #.
-Apply one or more device images in the SystemController region.
+Apply one or more device images in the System Controller region.

-    you can apply multiple device images in the SystemController region provided they are for different devices or different labels.
+    You can apply multiple device images in the System Controller region provided they are for different devices or different labels.

     .. note::